-To create a prediction query, you must first select the mining model on which the query will be based.
+To create a prediction query in SQL Server Data Mining, you must first select the mining model on which the query will be based.
 You can select any mining model that exists in the current project.

 The name of the predictable attribute, and the value that is predicted.

 Statistics about the distribution and variance of the predicted values.

 The probability of a specified outcome, or of all possible outcomes.